Prosody (linguistics): Focus

-Discourse
+Discourse and pragmatic functions

-Prosody plays a role in the regulation of conversational interaction and in signaling discourse structure.
-David Brazil and his associates studied how intonation can indicate whether information is new or already established; whether a speaker is dominant or not in a conversation; and when a speaker is inviting the listener to make a contribution to the conversation.
+Prosody helps convey many other pragmatic functions, including expressing attitudes (approval, uncertainty, dissatisfaction, and so on), flagging turn-taking intentions (to hold the floor, to yield the turn, to invite a backchannel like uh-huh, and so on), and marking topic structure (starting a new topic, closing a topic, interpolating a parenthetical remark, and so on), among others.
+For example, David Brazil and his associates studied how intonation can indicate whether information is new or already established; whether a speaker is dominant or not in a conversation; and when a speaker is inviting the listener to make a contribution to the conversation.

 Emotion

 Prosody is also important in signalling emotions and attitudes.
 When this is involuntary (as when the voice is affected by anxiety or fear), the prosodic information is not linguistically significant.
-However, when the speaker varies his speech intentionally, for example to indicate sarcasm, this usually involves the use of prosodic features.
+However, when the speaker varies their speech intentionally, for example to indicate sarcasm, this usually involves the use of prosodic features.
 The most useful prosodic feature in detecting sarcasm is a reduction in the mean fundamental frequency relative to other speech for humor, neutrality, or sincerity.
 While prosodic cues are important in indicating sarcasm, context clues and shared knowledge are also important.

 Emotional prosody was considered by Charles Darwin in The Descent of Man to predate the evolution of human language: "Even monkeys express strong feelings in different tones – anger and impatience by low, – fear and pain by high notes."
 Native speakers listening to actors reading emotionally neutral text while projecting emotions correctly recognized happiness 62% of the time, anger 95%, surprise 91%, sadness 81%, and neutral tone 76%.
 When a database of this speech was processed by computer, segmental features allowed better than 90% recognition of happiness and anger, while suprasegmental prosodic features allowed only 44%–49% recognition.
 The reverse was true for surprise, which was recognized only 69% of the time by segmental features and 96% of the time by suprasegmental prosody.
 In typical conversation (no actor voice involved), the recognition of emotion may be quite low, of the order of 50%, hampering the complex interrelationship function of speech advocated by some authors.
 However, even if emotional expression through prosody cannot always be consciously recognized, tone of voice may continue to have subconscious effects in conversation.
 This sort of expression stems not from linguistic or semantic effects, and can thus be isolated from traditional linguistic content.
 Aptitude of the average person to decode conversational implicature of emotional prosody has been found to be slightly less accurate than traditional facial expression discrimination ability; however, specific ability to decode varies by emotion.
 These emotional have been determined to be ubiquitous across cultures, as they are utilized and understood across cultures.
 Various emotions, and their general experimental identification rates, are as follows: